Arnold Palmer Tournament Golf: Connections to Sega franchises

-Pressing the start button allows the player to change the music and also whether he hears a cheer from the gallery or not upon completing a hole.
+Pressing the start button allows the music to be changed and also whether a cheer from the gallery or not upon completing a hole is heard.
 Opa-Opa, the player-character from the Fantasy Zone series, is the cursor in the pause menu.
 Also, a trick allows the player to play a secret Fantasy Zone level by hitting the ball 100 times on the first hole of any course without holing out, then entering up, up, down, down, left, right, left, right, B, and A on the game over screen.
-The special level freezes after a certain number of enemies are killed.
-However, it is impossible to return to the golf game without resetting the system.
+The special level freezes after a certain number of enemies have been killed, but it is impossible to return to the golf game without resetting the system.
 In addition, Alex Kidd makes appearances in the Tournament Mode after nine holes have been played in each round (called "Coffee Breaks").